SMTXT7/Learning/README.md

 # Learning
-Hello ,This is my first GitHub repository
+Hello people,This is my first GitHub repository
 I'll be uloading what i learnt here
 <br>
 Auther- SMTXT7